adriandavidauer/DiversityLens/README.md

 # DiversityLens
-A Tool to analyze datasets containing faces.
+A tool to analyze datasets containing faces.